-The four basic types of financial aid are

-- Grants: awarded based on financial need.
-They do not have to be repaid as long as all fund requirements are met. - Scholarships: awarded based on merit.
-They do not have to be repaid as long as all fund requirements are met. - Work-study: provides funding for part-time employment to students with financial need. - Loans: borrowed funds that must be repaid, often with accumulated interest and fees.
+The four basic types of financial aid are grants, scholarships, work-study, and student loans.
+Grants and scholarships do not have to be repaid as long as all fund requirements are met.
+Grants are awarded based on financial need and scholarships are awarded based on merit.
+Work-study provides funding for part-time employment to students with financial need.
+Loans are borrowed funds that must be repaid, often with accumulated interest and fees.

 All state and institutional financial aid, and some federal financial aid, is limited based on availability of funds.
-To maximize free financial aid opportunities, students should submit the Free Application for Federal Student Aid (FAFSA) and the UH Common Scholarship Application annually, no later than March 1st for the upcoming school year.
+To maximize free financial aid opportunities, students should submit the FAFSA and the UH Common Scholarship Application annually, no later than March 1st for the upcoming school year.